onfido/onfido-sdk-ui/README.md

 - **`crossDeviceClientIntroProductLogoSrc {String} optional`**

-  Similar to the `crossDeviceClientIntroProductName` above you can also have your company or product logo displayed on the screen in place of the default SDK icon image with this option.
-We recommend that you set this alongside the corresponding `crossDeviceClientIntroProductName`.
+  You can customize the icon by adding your company or product's logo to be displayed instead of the default SDK icon image with this option.
+We recommend that you set this, alongside the corresponding `crossDeviceClientIntroProductName` above, to notify the user that this is part of a flow initiated on a desktop or laptop browser when they open the Cross Device link on their mobile browser.
+This is also an opportunity to include branding in the SDK flow.
   The image used should be no more than 144px in both height and width.

   ![Cross Device Client Intro screen with client product logo](demo/cross-device-client-intro-example-2.png)